About LMLL’s Baseball Minors Division

-The Minors Division is an instructional, non-competitive baseball season for players of all abilities.
+The Baseball Minors Division is an instructional, non-competitive baseball season for players of all abilities.

-Eligibility: For birth dates born on/before August 31, 2013 and on/after August 31, 2012.
-Any player can play up to the A Division or down to Rookies, just email President@lmll.org.
-Girls are welcome to play Baseball Minors or Softball Rookies (1st/2nd grade softball).
+Eligibility: For birth dates born on/before August 31, 2015 and on/after August 31, 2014.
+Any player can play up to the A Division or down to Rookies, there is a 6 month band so just register directly on the website.

 Who can play?
-Minors division is for boys and girls.
 Players of all abilities are welcome.

 When are games and practices?
-Teams have one game per week on Saturdays and a few weeknight games during the season (max 1 weekday game per week).
-Times may vary from week to week; the game schedule is finalized in March, and will be posted under the Schedule tab at the top of the LMLL home page.
+Teams have one game per week on Saturdays and a few weeknight games during the season (max 1 weeknight game per week).
+Times may vary from week to week.
+PRELIMINARY game and practice schedules are posted under the Schedule tab at the top of the LMLL home page.
 There are practices (at most one team practice per week) usually a weekday evening from 5:45-7:30pm.
-The season starts in late March and runs until the end of the (LMSD) school year in mid-June.
+The season starts in late March and runs until early June.

 Where are games and practices?
-Minors Division games and practices are held at several fields in Lower Merion Township; locations vary with each game, and will be finalized with team schedules in March.
+Minors Division games and practices are held at several fields in Lower Merion Township; locations vary with each game.
 Directions and locations of all baseball fields are provided at the Field Locations link on the tabs at left.
 A detailed schedule will also be emailed by your player’s team coach before the season starts in April.

 What do you do in practices?
 Coaches develop and reinforce the major baseball fundamentals, and begin teaching team plays.
 Fundamental include: proper throwing mechanics, batting stance and hitting fundamentals, fielding skills, above-the-waist catching, and base running.
 We emphasize having fun together as a team, learning positive sportsmanship, and developing players’ confidence in their athletic abilities.